Walking with White Rhinos in the Mosi-Oa-Tunya National Park, Zambia

 Then it was off to another part of the park where the White Rhinos had been in the last few days.

-With Gift and Kangwa as the guides and our Anti-Poaching Park Ranger with her AK-47 leading the way, we followed, in single file, on the lookout for wildlife.
+With Gift as our guide and Kwanga, the Anti-Poaching Park Ranger, leading the way with her AK-47, we followed, in single file, on the lookout for wildlife.

 guide and anti-poaching unit ranger in the Mosi-Oa-Tunya National Park in Zambia

-In the Mosi-Oa-Tunya National Park, besides the White Rhinos, there are elephants, zebras, impala, wildebeests, giraffes and hippos and crocs in the Zambezi.
+In the Mosi-Oa-Tunya National Park, besides the White Rhinos, there are elephants, zebras, impala, wildebeest, giraffes, hippos, and crocodiles in the Zambezi.

 This is a national park.
 Not a museum or zoo.
 Sightings are never guaranteed.